SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 d(A, B) = \max_{a \in A, b \in B} d(a, b)
 $$

-3. Group Average: Proximity of two clusters is the average of pairwise proximity between points in the two clusters.
+3. Group Average (Average Linkage): Proximity of two clusters is the average of pairwise proximity between points in the two clusters.
 There is a need to use average connectivity for scalability since total proximity favors large clusters.
-This method is less susceptible to noise and outliers but is biased towards globular clusters.
+This method is less susceptible to noise and outliers but is biased towards spherical clusters.

 $$
 d(A, B) = \frac{1}{|A||B|} \sum_{a \in A, b \in B} d(a, b)